 When should you use discourse analysis?

-There are many ways to analyse qualitative data (such as content analysis, narrative analysis, and thematic analysis), so why should you choose discourse analysis?
+There are many ways to analyze qualitative data (such as content analysis, narrative analysis, and thematic analysis), so why should you choose discourse analysis?
 Well, as with all analysis methods, the nature of your research aims, objectives and research questions (i.e. the purpose of your research) will heavily influence the right choice of analysis method.

-The purpose of discourse analysis is to investigate the functions of language (i.e., what language is used for) and how meaning is constructed in different contexts, which, to recap, include social, cultural, political, and historical backgrounds of the discourse.
+The purpose of discourse analysis is to investigate the functions of language (i.e., what language is used for) and how meaning is constructed in different contexts, which, to recap, include the social, cultural, political, and historical backgrounds of the discourse.